Ozzie Albies Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in MLB.
+- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 20th in the league.

-- The Diamondbacks have a 4.43 team ERA that ranks 21st among all league pitching staffs.
+- The Diamondbacks have the 23rd-ranked team ERA across all MLB pitching staffs (4.53).

-- Diamondbacks pitchers combine to surrender 106 total home runs at a clip of 1.1 per game (to rank 15th in the league).
+- Diamondbacks pitchers combine to allow 109 total home runs at a rate of 1.1 per game (to rank 15th in the league).

-- Davies gets the start for the Diamondbacks, his 12th of the season.
-He is 1-5 with a 6.37 ERA and 45 strikeouts through 53 2/3 innings pitched.
+- Nelson gets the start for the Diamondbacks, his 20th of the season.
+He is 5-5 with a 4.98 ERA and 68 strikeouts in 99 1/3 innings pitched.

-- The right-hander last appeared on Sunday, July 9 against the Pittsburgh Pirates, when he tossed 5 1/3 innings, allowing three earned runs while giving up four hits.
+- The right-hander last pitched on Friday against the Toronto Blue Jays, when he went 5 2/3 innings, allowing one earned run while giving up nine hits.

-- The 30-year-old has amassed an ERA of 6.37, with 7.5 strikeouts per nine innings, in 11 games this season.
-Opponents are hitting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.